hassamsolanomorel/coding_challenge/README.md

 ```

 ## Note Worthy Endpoints
 [GET] `/profile/<org_name>` : Get a unified code base stats summary for a given user/orgization/team.
 Currently supported data sources are Github and Bitbucket.
-Check out the docstring in `app/routes.py:get_profile_for` for details on query params (hint you're gonna need a Github access token).
+Check out the docstring in `app/routes.py: get_profile_for` for details on query params (hint you're gonna need a Github access token).

 ## What'd I'd like to improve on...
 1. Hitting the `/profile/<org_name>` endpoint  with a user that does not exist at a datasource can cause the whole request to fail.
 This doesn't sound right.
 2. Upgrade to Python3.7+.
 This would enable AsyncIO to more easily play along with Flask.
 When using Python3.6, Flask views do not support being defined using `async` and thus can't use the `await` keywords.
-Using coroutines to run external call (especially to the Github API) would significantly improve the performance of `/profile/<org_name>`
+Using coroutines to run external calls (especially to the Github API) concurrently would significantly improve the performance of `/profile/<org_name>`.